andrewwongls/andrewwongls.github.io/_posts/2019-03-09-hypothesizing_my_way_to_a_somewhat_destination.markdown

 Any hypothesis must allow for different possible conclusions or it is pointless.
 For an exploratory goal, the different possible conclusions may be only vaguely specified.
 In contrast, much of statistical theory focuses on a specific, so-called “null hypothesis” (e.g., reaction time is not affected by background noise) which often represents “nothing interesting going on” usually in terms of some effect being exactly equal to zero, as opposed to a more general, “alternative hypothesis” (e.g., reaction time changes as the level of background noise changes), which encompasses any amount of change other than zero.

 Statistical analysis of experiments starts with graphical and non-graphical exploratory data analysis (EDA).
-EDA is useful for
+EDA is useful for:

-Detection of mistakes
+1. Detection of mistakes

-Checking of assumptions
+2. Checking of assumptions

-Determining relationships among the explanatory variables Assessing the direction and rough size of relationships between explanatory and outcome variables, and Preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.
+3. Determining relationships among the explanatory variables

+5. Assessing the direction and rough size of relationships between explanatory and outcome variables, and

+6. Preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.

-EDA always precedes formal (confirmatory) data analysis.
+7. EDA always precedes formal (confirmatory) data analysis.